 General Description:

-Marsdenia australis is a climbing species with twining stems containing a milky sap.
+Leichhardtia australis (previously Marsdenia australis) is a climbing species with twining stems containing a milky sap.
 The linear shaped leaves are about 50 to 100 mm long by about 30 mm wide.
 The greenish-yellow flowers are about 75 mm long and occur in branched clusters from the leaf axils in spring to summer.
 The flowers are followed by a large, pear-shaped or elongated fruit containing numerous yellow-brown seeds attached to tightly packed feathery hairs.
-This species was formerly known as Leichhardtia australis and will still be found under that name in some references.

-The seeds of of M.australis are edible and are said to resemble garden peas in taste.
+The seeds of of L.australis are edible and are said to resemble garden peas in taste.
 The plant also produces an edible underground tuber.

 Photos: Horst Weber